seiszhang/ucerf3-etas-results/2019_09_30-ComCatM7p1_ci38457511_ShakeMapSurfaces_Log10_k_2p5807_p1p2481_c0p0057006/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/11 08:33:32 UTC, 40 weeks after the simulation start time.
+Last updated at 2020/04/18 16:33:26 UTC, 287.6 days after the simulation start time.

-Total matching ComCat events found: 2386
+Total matching ComCat events found: 2395

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*